About JusticeForVeterans.uk

 The result has been successive governments funding predominantly vexatious compensation cases against British soldiers who did their duty to the best of their abilities and are now being hounded for it.
 Those units of the armed forces charged with the final sanction of protecting British people from terrorists may soon lack volunteers of the right calibre, making the government’s first duty — protecting its citizens — unattainable.

-At Justice for Veterans UK, our editorial policy reflects our commitment to collective responsibility and impartiality.
-In most cases, articles and content on our website will be published without individual by-lines.
+At Justice for Veterans UK, our editorial policy reflects our commitment to collective responsibility and objectivity.
+In most cases, articles and content on our website will be published without individual bylines.
 This approach aligns with our mission to prioritise the voice and cause of justice for veterans, rather than the individual authors.

 We believe that by focusing on the collective nature of our work, we can ensure that the issues and perspectives related to veterans' rights and well-being remain at the forefront, unclouded by individual identities.